hmrc/play-frontend-hmrc/docs/maintainers/patch-release.md

    ```
 3. Create a feature branch off the release branch, for the required changes, e.g.
       ```bash
-   git checkout -b PLATUI-XXXX_some-hotfix-release
+   git checkout -b feature/PLATUI-XXXX_some-hotfix-release
    ```
-4. On your local branch (in this example, `PLATUI-XXXX_some-hotfix-release`) make any necessary changes.
+4. On your local branch (in this example, `feature/PLATUI-XXXX_some-hotfix-release`) make any necessary changes.
 For example, for
    the Tudor Crown changes, the version of `hmrc-frontend` was bumped from `v5.62.0` to `v5.67.0`.
 5. Commit your changes to your local branch.
 6. Once you are happy with your local changes, push the branch to remote, e.g.
       ```bash
-   git push --set-upstream origin PLATUI-XXXX_some-hotfix-release
+   git push --set-upstream origin feature/PLATUI-XXXX_some-hotfix-release
    ```
 7. Raise a PR from the feature branch into the release branch (to get the changes approved before building the new version),
    eg. using the Github CLI `gh pr create -B release/v8.5.1`